 Lastly, the male shell seals the female body.

-In addition to the above facts, here are some more useful points:
+In addition to the above facts, here are some more valuable points:

 A regular polarity male plug contains a central pin projecting from the middle.
 Besides, the plug comprises internal threads.

-A typical polarity female jack contains a socket at the center.
-This is where the pin of the male plug fits into during mating.
+A typical polarity female jack contains a socket at the center, and this is where the male plug pin fits during mating.
 Apart from that, the jack has external threads.

-A reverse polarity male plug contains a socket in the center.
-This is where the pin of the female connector fits into during mating.
+A reverse polarity male plug contains a socket in the center, and this is where the pin of the female connector fits into during mating.